abdulkerimdulger/certcopy/README.md

 # Certificate Copier

 A bash script for macOS that automatically manages certificate files.
-It finds the latest `certs(XX).zip` file in your Downloads folder and copies its certificates to your specified directory.
+It finds the latest `certs*.zip` file in your Downloads folder (supports various browser suffixes) and copies its certificates to your specified directory.

 ## Features

-- Automatically finds the latest `certs(XX).zip` file in Downloads (based on version number)
+- Automatically finds the latest `certs*.zip` file in Downloads (supports various browser suffixes like certs-2.zip, certs(65).zip, etc.)
 - Cleans target directory and copies new certificates
 - Interactive setup on first run
 - Secure handling of temporary files